 It's so exciting to think of bringing home a new furry, four-legged addition to the family!
 Since pets can live a long time, choosing the right pet should be something that merits some thought.
-Here are some tips on that fits your family.
+Here are some tips on how to choose a pet that fits your family.

 Adopting a pet is a life-long commitment.
 It's a greatly rewarding experience - not only will your pet become a part of your family, but it has been shown that pets improve our lives in so many ways ... there are even health benefits such as lowered blood pressure and more exercise.
 Consider these things before choosing a family pet: